Utah Administrative Code

 E. An applicant shall submit electronic or original documentation of passing score(s) on a rigorous Board-designated content test to the USOE.

-G. Any licensure candidate, except those described in R277-503-3F, recommended for a Utah Level 1 license who does not submit a passing score on the test designated in R277-503-3C shall not be eligible for licensure until achieving a passing score.
+F. Any licensure candidate recommended for a Utah Level 1 license who does not submit a passing score on the test designated in R277-503-3C shall not be eligible for licensure until achieving a passing score.

 Applicants who seek Utah educator licenses shall successfully complete accredited programs or legislatively mandated programs consistent with this rule.